lilyj521/web-dev-hw/assignment-07/README.md

 2. What is "alt text," and why do we use it?
     Alt text is text that describes an image or video, to accomodate those who are visually impaired and/or use screen readers.
 3. Free Response: Summarize your work cycle for this assignment.
     For this assignment, I began with reading the topic for this week on the website.
 Then I began following along with the steps to complete the assignment.
 I created a rough outline for myself, and then I chose my song.
 I then went back through and added in all the specific content from the song.
-Then I uploaded my assigment to Atom.
+Then I uploaded my assigment to Github.